𝗡𝘂𝗿 𝗔𝗺𝗶𝗿𝗮𝗵 𝗠𝗼𝗵𝗱 𝗞𝗮𝗺𝗶𝗹

 𝟮.𝟭 𝗗𝗲𝗽𝗹𝗼𝘆𝗺𝗲𝗻𝘁 𝗮𝘀 𝗮 𝗙𝗲𝗲𝗱𝗯𝗮𝗰𝗸-𝗥𝗲𝗴𝘂𝗹𝗮𝘁𝗲𝗱 𝗦𝘆𝘀𝘁𝗲𝗺

 AI deployments can be modeled as dynamical systems composed of interacting subsystems.
-In control systems theory, stability refers to bounded behavior under perturbation.
+In classical control systems theory, system stability refers to the ability of a system to maintain bounded behavior under perturbations.

 AI-OS introduces a bounded composite function:

-This enables deterministic state classification analogous to stability regions in classical systems.
+This enables deterministic stability classification analogous to stability regions in classical dynamical systems.

-Guardrails act as supervisory constraints, regulating state transitions across stability tiers.
+Guardrails act as supervisory constraints, regulating transitions between stability tiers.

 𝟮.𝟮 𝗥𝗲𝗹𝗶𝗮𝗯𝗶𝗹𝗶𝘁𝘆 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿𝗶𝗻𝗴 𝗣𝗲𝗿𝘀𝗽𝗲𝗰𝘁𝗶𝘃𝗲

-Reliability theory models system survivability as a function of subsystem integrity.
-Failures frequently result from compounding micro-degradations rather than singular catastrophic events.
+Reliability engineering models system survivability as a function of subsystem integrity.
+Failures often arise from cumulative micro-degradations rather than single catastrophic faults.

-This reframes monitoring from threshold alerts to survivability estimation.
+This reframes monitoring from simple threshold alerts toward survivability estimation across deployment lifecycles.

 𝗔𝗹𝗶𝗴𝗻𝗺𝗲𝗻𝘁 𝗛𝗲𝗮𝗹𝘁𝗵 𝗜𝗻𝗱𝗲𝘅 (𝗔𝗛𝗜)